Kyhaiu/mrx-scene/README.md

 # <h1 align="center">MRX Engine</h1>

 > A graphics engine initially made for the final paper at Computer Graphics course at UNIOESTE.
-Made from scratch using C++ without using any engine or library.
+Made from scratch using C++ without using any engine to draw objects

 ## Dependencies